What are sugar skulls and why are they used to decorate for Day of the Dead?

 One of the most common decorations on altars for Day of the Dead is the sugar skull.
 Decorated with colorful icing, foils and other adornments—often including the names of loved ones who have died—sugar skulls symbolize the departed souls to which the altar pays homage.

 You might not know how easy they are to make; they just require a little time (drying overnight) and patience (decorating with royal icing).
 All you need to make your own sugar skulls is a plastic mold, sugar, meringue powder and water.
 I’ve put together a detailed tutorial with photos so you can see how easy it is!

 You can even do this project with the kids—but be sure to use a drop cloth in case they make a mess with the sugar.

-Make your own sugar skulls to decorate your altar for Day of the Dead.
+Make your own sugar skulls and decorate with royal icing to adorn your altar for Day of the Dead

 - 4 cups sugar

 - 2 tablespoons water